nycmeshnet/nycmeshnet.github.io/download/index.md

 * Click "Upload"
 * You will get a "third-party" warning.
 Ignore this and click "Update"

-Wait five minutes or more and connect to the router via Wi-Fi.
+Wait ten minutes or so and connect to the router via Wi-Fi.
 It now has a SSID name like "nycmesh 1a2b" and a random IP of the form 10.x.x.x

+* Plug an ethernet cable from LAN on your current router to LAN on the power supply, and from POE to the **secondary** input on the NanoStation.

 * <a href="mailto:contact@nycmesh.net">Email us</a> so we can enable VPN tunneling.